mastaan66/alumini-connects/README.md

-This is [AluminiConnect] a platform for the alumini of the JNTU Hyderabad.
+This is Alumini Connect a platform for the alumini of the JNTU Hyderabad.

 ## Getting Started